cipher-the-decipher/cipher-the-decipher/README.md

 🌟 About Me:

-🎓 Currently learning cybersecurity fundamentals, ethical hacking, and digital forensics
+🎓 Currently learning cybersecurity fundamentals and digital forensics

-📚 Exploring penetration testing, CTF challenges, and secure coding

-🛠️ Practicing hands-on skills in Kali Linux, Wireshark, Metasploit, and Python for security
+🛠️ Practicing hands-on skills in Kali Linux, Wireshark and Python for security

 🎨 Passionate about open-source security tools and contributing to the cybersecurity community